Introduction

 Algorithmic trading uses computer programs and predefined rules to execute trades automatically.
 These rules can be based on price, indicators, volume, time, or even news data.

 Once programmed, the system trades without emotional influence, following strict logic and execution rules.
+For detailed information, stay connected with Pipze best forex trading platform in 2026.

 The Rise of Trading Bots in Forex